-The Federal Public Defender's office is an Equal Opportunity Employer.
+The Federal Defender's office is an Equal Opportunity Employer.

 Do you provide accommodations?

 The FDO provides reasonable accommodations to applicants with disabilities.
-If you need a reasonable accommodation, please notify Ms. Lugo at (813) 228-2715.
+If you need a reasonable accommodation, please notify Human Resources at (813) 228-2715.
 The decision on granting reasonable accommodations will be made on a case by case basis.